 - Any emotional consequences such as anxiety, depression or distress.

 - The impact on the claimant’s usual activities.
-For example, if a child injured at school can’t play on a games console with their friends because of a broken wrist, this could be factored into the claim.
+For instance, if a child injured at school can’t play on a games console with their friends because of a broken wrist, this could be factored into the claim.

 - Care costs.
 This could include a professional carer for longer-term injuries.